veltzer/teaching-slides/marp/courses/cyber-attacks-and-vectors/23_scraping.md

 ## Cloaking and Obfuscation

-- Websites can serve different content or obfuscated code to suspected scrapers.
+- Websites can serve different content or obfuscated code to suspected scrapers
-- Mitigation: Emulate human-like browsing behavior, use headless browsers, and handle JavaScript rendering.
+- Mitigation: Emulate human-like browsing behavior, use headless browsers, and handle JavaScript rendering
 ---
 ## Legal Restrictions and Terms of Service

-- Websites may prohibit scraping activities in their terms of service or through legal notices.
+- Websites may prohibit scraping activities in their terms of service or through legal notices
-- Mitigation: Carefully review and comply with the website's terms and policies.
+- Mitigation: Carefully review and comply with the website's terms and policies
 ---
 ## Ethical Web Scraping

-- Always respect website terms of service and robots.txt files.
+- Always respect website terms of service and robots.txt files
-- Avoid overloading websites with excessive requests.
+- Avoid overloading websites with excessive requests
-- Properly identify yourself and your scraping activities.
+- Properly identify yourself and your scraping activities
-- Consider obtaining explicit permission or establishing a partnership.
+- Consider obtaining explicit permission or establishing a partnership
-- Comply with applicable laws and regulations, such as the Computer Fraud and Abuse Act (CFAA) and the General Data Protection Regulation (GDPR).
+- Comply with applicable laws and regulations, such as the Computer Fraud and Abuse Act (CFAA) and the General Data Protection Regulation (GDPR)
 ---
 ## Responsible Web Scraping

 - Web scraping is a powerful tool but must be used responsibly.